Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     ```
     mkdir site-library
     ```
-  This will automatically point `.Library.site` to this location (i.e.
+  This will automatically point `.Library.site` to this location (`<R_HOME>/site-library`) when we start R (see Basic testing below).
-  `<R_HOME>/site-library`) when we start R (see Basic testing below).
   The reason we do this is to avoid installing any additional package in `.Library` (which is pointing to `<R_HOME>/library`).
 This will allow `_R_CHECK_SUGGESTS_ONLY_=true` to work properly when we run `R CMD check` on Bioconductor packages.